If you’re planning a trip to Buenos Aires, then this is the post for you!

-BA Taxi is an UBER-like app made by the city government for the official yellow taxis.
-You can order a taxi like you would with UBER or Lyft and pay with credit card.
+- BA Taxi is an UBER-like app made by the city government for the official yellow taxis.
+You can order a taxi as you would with UBER or Lyft and pay with a credit card.
 You can download their iOS app here or in the Google Play store here.

 If you’re planning your trip and have any questions at all, ask away in the comments!
 I want everyone who visits to have a great experience so don’t hesitate.